DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/INTRODUCTION.md

 ## Accounts payable - Vendor bank account changes workflow

-Finance utilities have added additional fields to Vendor approval on the **Accounts payable parameters**.
-This provides companies the option to submit changes to these fields to the standard vendor approval workflow.
+Finance utilities have added additional fields to **Vendor approval** and **Vendor bank account approval** on the **Accounts payable parameters**. <br>
+This provides companies the option to submit changes to these fields to the standard vendor approval workflows.
 - [Vendor bank account changes worklow setup](Setup/ACCOUNTS-PAYABLE/Vendor-bank-account-changes-workflow.md)

-> Note: From 10.0.32 MS has added a preview feature called 'Vendor bank account change proposal workflow'.
-If this feature is enabled it will use std's functionality for approving changes to Vendor bank accounts and the following needs to be manually configured: <br>
->   -  Vendor bank account approval in Accounts payable parameters - Enable the fields that requires approval
->   -  Workflow approval for proposed vendor change.
-Workflow to approve the proposed vendor bank account changes

 ## Accounts payable - Save electronic reporting file to secure location